microsoftgraph/msgraph-sdk-powershell/src/Identity.Application/Identity.Application/docs/v1.0/Update-MgApplication.md

 ```

 ### -ApiOauth2PermissionScopes
-The collection of OAuth 2.0 permission scopes that the web API (resource) application exposes to client applications.
+The definition of the delegated permissions exposed by the web API represented by this application registration.
-These permission scopes may be granted to client applications during consent.
+These delegated permissions may be requested by a client application, and may be granted by users or administrators during consent.
+Delegated permissions are sometimes referred to as OAuth 2.0 scopes.
 To construct, see NOTES section for APIOAUTH2PERMISSIONSCOPES properties and create a hash table.

 ```yaml